Back to Blog

 When creating a gantt chart, milestones provide an easy way to see major dates or deliverables at a glance.
 That means anyone who views your gantt chart can quickly tell where things are at any given moment.

-Now that you understand what a milestone is and why it’s important, let’s dig a little deeper and explore 3 common ways using milestones can benefit your projects.
+Now that you understand what a milestone is and why it’s important, let’s dig a little deeper and explore 3 common ways you can use milestones to benefit your projects.

 No plan is ever complete without a list of deadlines!
 The best way to make them noticeable is to use the project management milestones and deliverables technique.
 What does this mean?
 Make the deliverables project milestones!